Allaman/knowledge.rootknecht.net/pages/01.home/integrate-gitlab-ce-docker-with-external-nginx-reverse-proxy/.revs/20171117-134000/item.md

         - Knecht
 ---

 Gitlab provides official [Docker images](https://docs.gitlab.com/omnibus/docker/).
-The following config shows the integration in nginx of an out of the box gitlab container with docker-compose.yml.
+The following config shows the integration of an out of the box gitlab container with docker-compose.yml.

 ## docker-compose
 ```yml